Comparisons

 Next steps

-Join the Slyce waitlist below if spend-to-own with zero subscription and Trump Account support is the fit.
+Join the Slyce waitlist below if spend-to-own at a flat $9.99/month in a clean, modern app is the fit.
 If you're still shopping between specific head-to-heads, the comparisons above — vs. Grifin, vs. Acorns, vs. Stash, vs. Robinhood — walk each pairing in detail.
 Or start with the spend-to-own guide if you're still figuring out whether the mechanic fits.
+Brand-new to investing?
+The best investing apps for beginners ranks this same field by how easy each one is to start.

 More comparisons